agileactors/academy-node-workshop/README.md

 ## Branch description

-In this branch we will introduce some of the Node.js global objects and the path module
+In this branch we will introduce the process global object in Node.js and the Path module.

 ## Branch Tasks

 1. Use the process global to get the current working directory.
-2. Read the command line arguments passed and update the .env file variables if a valid variable passed. valid variables are (NODE_ENV and PORT)
+2. Get the command line arguments.
 3. Use the process global object to handle uncaught exception errors.

 ## Covers